GSA-TTS/identity-site/content/_help/manage-your-account/add-or-change-your-authentication-method._en.md

 3. Click the “Sign in” button.
 4. Enter your authentication method.
 5. On your Login.gov account page, review the “Your authentication methods” menu options on the left side of the page.
-6. Select a new device to add.
+6. Select a new method to add.
 [Learn more about authentication methods](/help/get-started/authentication-methods/)
 7. Follow all prompts to confirm your changes.

 ## Related articles